JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 or [`IntellijInternalApi`](%gh-ic%/platform/util/src/com/intellij/openapi/util/IntellijInternalApi.kt)
 which indicates it is _private API_ and must not be used outside of IntelliJ Platform itself:

-> _`ApiStatus.Internal` Javadoc:_
->
 > Indicates that the annotated element (class, method, field, etc.) **must not be considered as a public API**.
 It's made visible to allow
 > usages in other packages of the declaring library, but it **must not be used outside of that library**.
 Such elements
-> may be renamed, changed or removed in future versions.
+> may be renamed, changed, or removed in future versions.
+>
+{title="ApiStatus.Internal Javadoc"}

-Such violations are reported from [Plugin Verifier](verifying_plugin_compatibility.md#plugin-verifier) and are highlighted in the IDE using [dedicated inspection](verifying_plugin_compatibility.md#ide-support).
+Such violations are reported from [](verifying_plugin_compatibility.md#plugin-verifier) and are highlighted in the IDE using [dedicated inspection](verifying_plugin_compatibility.md#ide-support).

-Each entry is mapped to its corresponding _Replacement_, pointing to recommended API.
+Each entry is mapped to its corresponding _Replacement_, pointing to the recommended API.

 <snippet id="notComplete">